-Older Adult Centres' Association of Ontario Toll-free: 1-866-835-7693
+Older Adult Centres' Association of Ontario

 Sport and recreation

 There are many health benefits of being physically active, including improved fitness, strength and well-being.
 Regular exercise is an important part of healthy aging.
 Get tips about how you can increase your physical activity, maintain good health and improve your quality of life with the information below.